GeekMan44/EasyUpdate/README.md

 EasyUpdate = UpdateManager(
     version_file=version,
     version_url="https://url_to_versions_file/",
-    updater_name="update.exe" # Name of the updater if compiled in .exe )
+    updater_name="update.exe" # Name of the updater if compiled in .exe or linux executable )

 EasyUpdate.search_update()